awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

 .. [#f1] Note that this is just a hint to the Spark engine, and it's
     not guaranteed that the number of output partitions will always match the requested value.
-.. [#f2] This doc will be future extended to include a partition example.